ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 ## Introduction

 Machine learning is a hot topic right now, and rightfully so!
-It is also something that is very very hard to do.
-If you're trying to do it right, that is.
+It is also something that is very hard to do, if you're trying to do it right, that is.
 Since AI/ML is here to stay and not everyone has the time and resources to study every aspect of ML, we need something to help us.
-We already have TensorFlow which runs in python, again nice if you know python.
+We already have TensorFlow which runs in Python, nice if you know Python.
 But what if you want to experiment with ML in your latest web application?
 The answer is here!
 [TensorFlow.js](https://www.tensorflow.org/js){:target="_blank" rel="noopener noreferrer"}

-This blogpost serves as a quick introduction to TensorFlow.js and ML5 so you too can get started with some cool AI/ML examples in your webapps!
+This blogpost serves as a quick introduction to TensorFlow.js and ML5 so you too can get started with some cool AI/ML examples in your web applications!

 ## Tensorflow

 <img alt="Tensorflow" src="{{ '/img/2019-06-27-tensorflowjs/tensor.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 800px;">

-If we are going to implement machine learning into an application TensorFlow is one of the most used libraries that provides everything we need to get started.
+If we are going to implement machine learning into an application, TensorFlow is one of the most used libraries that provides everything we need to get started.
 It has been around from quite some time and is really mature.
 It is fully open source and a well adopted industry standard with great tooling and lots of reference materials.